If you want to swim with your smartwatch, you'll need to look for a 5ATM or IP68 rating.

 ATM ratings instead show how deep a device can go and how much water pressure it can theoretically withstand.

-Remember, as well, that this rating certifies equivalent pressures to that of a certain ATM, and variables like time in the water and potential ingress protection damage can affect a device’s ability to withstand water pressure.
+Remember, as well, that this rating certifies equivalent pressures to that of a specific ATM, and variables like time in the water and potential ingress protection damage can affect a device’s ability to withstand water pressure.

-These ratings aren’t a to-the-meter guarantee, basically, and it’s best to err on the side of caution when testing depths with them (unless they’re certified for diving, which we’ll explain below).
+These ratings aren’t a to-the-meter guarantee, and it’s best to err on the side of caution when testing depths with them (unless they’re certified for diving, which we’ll explain below).

 - 1ATM = Withstands pressures equivalent to 10m / 33ft